Makr91/zoneweaver-api/docs/guides/production-installation.md

 # Production Installation
 {: .no_toc }

-Complete guide for installing ZoneWeaver API in production using the OmniOS package.
+Complete guide for installing ZoneweaverAPI in production using the OmniOS package.

 ## Table of contents
 {: .no_toc .text-delta }